The Sweeney (2012 film): Casting

 In April 2011, the participation of Winstone was confirmed, for the role of Jack Regan.
 One of Winstone's earliest roles had been in the TV series of the same name as an unnamed youth.
 Ben Drew, alias rapper Plan B, took the role of George Carter.
 It was confirmed by the film's director, Nick Love, that the budget was around £3 million.
 The film was completed in mid-2012, and released on 12 September 2012.
 The final amount spent on the production was actually less than £2 million, coming in more than £1 million under budget.

-Filming
+Top Gear

 BBC's Top Gear filmed a car chase for the production in Series 18, Episode 3.
 The car chase scenes filmed with Top Gear were filmed on the Isle of Sheppey, Kent in Queenborough and Sheerness and the presenters and production team from Top Gear assisted with planning and filming.
 Jeremy Clarkson, Richard Hammond and James May were reported to have driven but their names do not appear in the film credits.
 In the episode only Richard Hammond and Jeremy Clarkson are shown.